f/wolves/README.md

 > eliminate a suspect.
 Play continues until all of the mafia has been
 > eliminated, or until the mafia outnumbers the innocents.

-[Ayazağa][2] is a village in Istanbul, Turkey which is famous for wolves and killer software projects.

 ## License
 MIT